Public speaking & event chairing

 Succession is a family decision, not just a business one

 The mechanics of succession are well documented, but the human reality of it - the complexity, the identity shifts, the unspoken expectations - rarely gets the attention it deserves.
-This talk changes that.How to transition a founder-CEO well
+This talk changes that.How to properly transition a founder-CEO

 What the next generation actually needs